 Twice yearly sculpture exhibitions give the gardens a new dimension.
 Patients get the opportunity to meet the artists and experience thought provoking art on a daily basis.
-Bruce Munro’s light installation in the garden room in Salisbury during winter 2016 was incredible.
-Taking nature as inspiration, the audio-visual work called ‘Reflections II’ created a calming and relaxing atmosphere in the garden room.
-Other sculptors’ work we have exhibited include Mark Coreth, David Worthington, Rebecca Newnham, Simon Gudgeon, Fiamma Colonna-Montagu, Sean Henry, Ben Burrell and Julian Wild.
+Ben Barrell’s sculpture installation in the garden in Salisbury during 2018 was immensely popular.
+Other sculptors’ work we have exhibited include Mark Coreth, David Worthington, Rebecca Newnham, Simon Gudgeon, Fiamma Colonna-Montagu, Sean Henry, Bruce Munro and Julian Wild.

 Throughout the year different artists and sculptors display their work in the gardens.
 This is part of Fiamma Colonna-Montagu's work displayed in Horatio's Garden Salisbury in Summer 2017.